Overwatch Universe Heroes

 - Bio-Armor: When wearing her "D.Va the Destroyer" skin, her MEKA pilot suit seems to be at least partially made of organic armor plating.

-- Borrowed Catchphrase: If she scores a kill againist Zarya:D.va: From Russia with love, D.Va.
+- Borrowed Catchphrase: If she scores a kill against Zarya:D.va: To Russia with love, D.Va.

 - Calling Your Attacks: As a Gamer Chick, D.Va is fond of calling her attacks, especially when she uses her Heroics.

 - Car Fu: This is one of the uses for her Boosters.
-One of her talents for this skill is Hit the Nitrous. which increases the burst speed of Boosters and collision damage, meaning that with this talent, D.Va can use her Boosters to finish off low-health enemy heroes, if given the chance.
+One of her talents for this skill is Hit the Nitrous. which increases the burst speed of Boosters and briefly stuns enemies she hits, meaning that with this talent, D.Va can use her Boosters to finish off low-health enemy heroes, if given the chance.

 - Celebrity Paradox: In-Universe, D.Va is a Starcraft pro player yet in the Nexus she is able to fight alongside other Starcraft characters.